deepchecks/deepchecks/docs/source/user-guide/vision/detection_tutorial.rst

             nm_thrs = 0.2
             score_thrs = 0.7
             imgs = list(img.to(device) for img in batch[0])
+            # Getting the predictions of the model on the batch
             with torch.no_grad():
                 preds = model(imgs)
             processed_pred = []
             for pred in preds:
+                # Performoing non-maximum suppression on the detections
                 keep_boxes = torchvision.ops.nms(pred['boxes'], pred['scores'], nm_thrs)
                 score_filter = pred['scores'][keep_boxes] > score_thrs